Frequently Asked Questions About Tip-Over Prevention

 Q: It seems like the chances of this happening and my child getting seriously hurt or dying is really low.
 Do I really need to be concerned?

 A: YES!
-3 children every hour and 71 children every day are injured by a fallen piece of furniture, a TV, or an appliance.
+About every 45 minutes someone is rushed to the E.R. because they are injured by a fallen piece of furniture, a TV, or an appliance.
 A child dies on average every 2 weeks.
-None of them every thought it would be their child, either.
+None of them ever thought it would be their child, either.
 If you are not sure, take our furniture safety quiz.

-Q: We have really expensive and well made furniture and our TV is really heavy, too heavy to tip over.
+Q: We have really expensive, heavy, and well-made furniture.
 It’s safe and doesn't need to be secured, right?

 Q: I’m always with my child and they are never out of my sight so why would I need to worry?
 Even if they were to tip something over, I would be right there to stop it.

 A: Realistically, you cannot be with your child constantly, especially once they become mobile.
+You sleep.
+They sleep.
 Meghan died while we were all sleeping!
+You use the bathroom while your kids are in another room.
+You look at your phone or computer when they are playing nearby.
 Many, many parents have literally been in the same room with their child when a TV or piece of furniture fell on them and they were powerless to get there fast enough to stop it.
 It happens SO FAST.
-Watch the CPSC YouTube video on tip-over to see for yourself.
+You are not faster than gravity.
+Watch the CPSC YouTube video on tip-overs taken from actual nanny camera or cell phone footage to see for yourself.
+(Thankfully, none of the children in that video were seriously injured, but could have been).

 Q: I don’t want to damage my furniture or walls.
 What can I do instead?